-At what point do imported products traveling across national borders transfer from the seller’s property to the buyer’s property?
-Where is ownership handed over?
+At what point do imported products traveling across national borders switch from being the seller’s property to being the buyer’s property?
+Where exactly is ownership handed over?
 Who is liable for risk and costs while the goods are in transit?

 International shipping agreements between buyer and seller help answer these questions in a legally binding way.
 The International Commerce Terms (Incoterms) of CIF and FOB determine who assumes responsibility and liability for the goods at a given point along the transport line.

 What’s the difference between FOB and CIF and which is best for your business?